michaelmartin9937/Chainlink-Node/README.md

 # Chainlink Node Project

-The UI for the node is password protected so there's no visible front end to send you to.
+I have to SSH into my server on Digital Ocean therefore there's no visible front end for you to see with this project.

 I used the following tech stack while building my node:
 -Digital Ocean